Pak court asks Sharif to appear by Nov 24 to avoid being declared proclaimed offender

 However, he made a scathing speech on September 20, blaming the armed forces for interference in politics.

 After the speech, pressure is rising on Sharif to come back to face corruption cases against him.
-(AGENCIES)
+(PTI)

 Pak court asks Sharif to appear by Nov 24 to avoid being declared proclaimed offender